 Nearly every Borderline who's phoned me for help, states: "I've done a lot of work on myself!"
 I always smile to myself, because it's a dead giveaway that I'm hearing from someone who at the very least, has BPD traits, and has searched lifelong for answers and explanations pertaining to their inner torment and failed relationship attempts.

 Many, many Borderlines are tireless seekers of insight and truth.
-There's often a tenacious will to heal themselves and grow, but no matter how much therapy they've tried or how many self-help books they read or support groups they joined, self-loathing remains entrenched and implacable.
+There's often a tenacious will to heal themselves and grow, but no matter how much therapy they've tried or how many self-help books they read or support groups they joined, self-loathing often remains entrenched and implacable.
 Being hard on themselves is a self-defeating, typical trait in all borderline personalities.
-As children they were routinely programmed to feel unlovable and undeserving of affection or care, so this is how they've learned to regard and treat themselves.
+As children they were routinely programmed either overtly or subtly to feel unlovable and undeserving of affection or care, so this is how they've learned to regard and treat themselves.

 Simple, trivial shortcomings or deficits can make somebody with BPD believe they have no right to live, or take up space on the planet.
 So destructive is the Borderline's self-reproach for even minor mistakes, their shaming inner narratives or mental sense they make of their dreadful feelings, can make them want to die.
 This fact is key to why suicidal ideation or attempts often coexist with borderline pathology.

 Being involved with a Borderline lover means you're trapped in confusion, chaos and titillation.
 At the onset of your relationship, he/she is perfectly delightful, charming and adoring, but you soon come to find that you can't relate to some of his/her odd or bizarre behaviors.

 Get Access to the rest of this article and much more!